 - Use only target velocity or 3-Dram equivalent (or less) shells.

-- Shot size is restricted to 7 ½ or smaller.
-NO magnum loads allowed.
+- Shot size is restricted to 7 ½, 8, or 9.
+NO magnum loads or dragons breath allowed.

 - Skeet Ranges: Load only one shell on station 8, either “high” or “low” (unless an additional load is authorized by the Range Officer).